-One of the greatest challenges for families of adults with moderate to severe disabilities is finding a program that can meet the developmental, physical, and behavioral needs of their family member.
-The Arc offers community-based programs that provide a range of services needed to continue the level of learning these young adults experienced while in school.
+One of the greatest challenges for families of individuals with moderate to severe disabilities is finding a program that can meet the developmental, physical, and behavioral needs of their loved one.
+The Arc offers community-based programs, resources, and referrals that provide a continuum of support.

 Community Living Assistance and Support Services (CLASS) provide home and community-based services as an alternative to an intermediate care facility for individuals with an intellectual disability or related conditions (ICF/IID).